RESEARCH STARTER

 Overall, 26 percent of respondents to the 2015 survey had been verbally harassed in the past year for being transgender, 10 percent experienced sexual assault (jumping to 47 percent over their whole lifetime), and 9 percent experienced physical assault.
 Ten percent of respondents reported direct violence against them by a family member due to their transgender identity, and 8 percent were forced to leave their home.
 Of those who had a job in the year before the survey, 30 percent had been mistreated at work in some way, including being harassed verbally, physically, or sexually; denied a promotion; or fired.
 Respondents in school faced similar challenges, with 54 percent reporting verbal abuse, 24 percent physical assault, and 13 percent sexual assault; such mistreatment led 17 percent to leave school altogether.
 Transgender people also faced a much higher rate of poverty than average, at 29 percent compared to 14 percent for the general population, in part due to a 15 percent unemployment rate compared to 5 percent nationally.

-Many called for greater protection of the rights of those in the LGBTQ community following the high-profile death in 2024 of Nex Benedict, a nonbinary Oklahoma high school student who claimed to have been bullied for some time and was ultimately involved in a fight at school before dying of a drug overdose.
+Many called for greater protection of the rights of those in the LGBTQ community following the high-profile death in 2024 of Nex Benedict, a nonbinary Oklahoma high school student who was reportedly bullied regularly and was ultimately involved in a fight at school before dying of a drug overdose.
+The Oklahoma medical examiner later ruled his death a suicide.

 "Bathroom Bills"